-The Innovative Technology Committee has been selected to replace the Smart Classroom Advisory Group.
+The Innovative Technology Group has been selected to replace the Smart Classroom Advisory Group.
 Beginning in the October meeting, the committee will begin discussing the configuration, build and refresh of Smart Classrooms.

 Technology Under Review

-The Innovative Technology Committee is responsible for testing and evaluating new software in a controlled environment prior to campus wide deployment.
+The Innovative Technology Group is responsible for testing and evaluating new software in a controlled environment prior to campus wide deployment.
 Technology is evaluated in four separate phases.

 Click here for a list of technology currently under review.

 Phase 1 - Technical Overview and Research.
 The new software is installed on two or three computers within the Information Management and Technology department.
 During this Phase 1 technicians get a general overview of the product and identify any potential security vulnerabilities with the product.
 They also research the product by using resources such as online technical journals in order to start preparing for implementing the product into the University environment.
 Once the product has cleared a security test then testing moves onto Phase 2.

 Phase 2 - Detailed Testing and Compatibility.
 During this phase, the software is installed on all Innovative Technology Group members' computers.
 Extensive testing is performed on the new software with all University enterprise software.
 A list of known compatibility issues is created and the team works with software vendors to resolve incompatibilities.
 A training plan, technical support plan, and deployment plan are created during this phase.
 Once the majority of the compatibility issues have been resolved the testing moves onto Phase 3.